johnnyoshika/openai-apps-nhl/README.md

 NHL Unofficial API: https://github.com/Zmalski/NHL-API-Reference?tab=readme-ov-file#nhl-web-api-documentation

+For the NHL Insights app, use `ngrok http 3000 --hostname chatgpt-app-nhl.ngrok.io`

 # ChatGPT Apps SDK Alpic Starter

 This repository is a minimal Typescript application demonstrating how to build an OpenAI Apps SDK compatible MCP server with widget rendering in ChatGPT.